enriqc3/CMPS-3240-Benchmarking/README.md

 ### Windows

-The labs in this class assume that you're using the basic command terminal in Windows, not the git bash or Cygwin.
+The labs in this class assume that you're using *PowerShell* in Windows, not the git bash, Cygwin or the basic terminal.

 If you're on Windows you should download MinGW, a port of GNU's GCC for Windows.
 The link is here: http://www.mingw.org/.
 Make sure to install the C++ package.
 You also need make, which can be downloaded here: http://gnuwin32.sourceforge.net/packages/make.htm.
 After both installations, add the binaries of both MinGW and C++ to the path.